-Some yachts have a grooming and appearance code and a policy of "no visible tattoos" - this means nothing visible when wearing a crew uniform (often a polo shirt and shorts or skirt).
-It is best to discuss this with your recruiter 37 who will advise you on which yachts this might be a problem.
+Some yachts have a grooming and appearance code and a policy of "no visible tattoos" - this means nothing visible when wearing a crew uniform (often a polo shirt and 38 shorts or skirt).
+It is best to discuss this with your recruiter who will advise you on which yachts this might be a problem.
+In recent years, tattoos have become much more widely accepted in the industry.